lihe07/lihe07/README.md

 - I love trying new technologies (although I'm not good at them).
 - I have a strong interest in artificial intelligence.
+- I'm willing to help anyone if I can.